 The Shadow Drill

-NOTE: This shadow drill is particularly helpful stopping fat and topped shots.
+NOTE: This drill is particularly helpful stopping fat and topped shots.

-This purpose of the shadow drill drill is to help you keep your head still during your swing.
+This purpose of this drill is to help you keep your head still during your swing.
 (Note: when we say still we don’t mean “frozen”.
 If your head moves and inch or two side to side that’s unlikely to cause you any problems.
-However, we don’t however want your head going up and down hardly at all.)
+However, we don’t however want your head going up and down at all.)

 Keeping your head still, in particular, eliminating any up and down movement of your head will pretty much eliminates fat and top shots.
 This is a great drill for the back yard too, with a plastic or whiffle ball.

 Turn so you can get in your correct address position with the sun directly behind you and your shadow, specifically your head’s shadow covering the ball.
 Let me repeat that, “Set up in your address position with your head’s shadow on the ball.”

 (Note: If the sun isn’t at an angle where you can get your head over the ball then mark the position of your head’s shadow with a tee or some other object.)